-Laura Pappano is an award-winning journalist and active community leader.
+Laura Pappano is an award-winning journalist and community leader.
 She is the author of Inside School Turnarounds (2010), co-author of Playing With the Boys (2008), and author of The Connection Gap (2001).
-Laura is a frequent contributor to The New York Times Education Life section and other publications, including The Hechinger Report and The Women’s Review of Books.
+Laura is a frequent contributor to The New York Times Education Life section and publications, including The Hechinger Report and The Women’s Review of Books.

 A former education columnist for The Boston Globe and regular for The Harvard Education Letter (now defunct), her work has appeared in The New York Times Magazine, The Atlantic, The Christian Science Monitor, The Huffington Post, The Boston Globe Magazine, among other print and online publications.
 Her New York Times piece, “How Big Time Sports Ate College Life,” is in The Norton Sampler: Short Essays for Composition (8th edition, 2013; 9th edition, 2017).

 Laura has been a moderator/speaker at education forums, including SXSW.edu, MSNBC’s “Education Nation” town hall, and the 92nd Street Y. She has been a radio guest, including on The Diane Rehm Show.